emweb/wt/examples/feature/localization/README.md

 Auth1 feature example
 ---------------------

-This is an example that illustrate how localizatio works in Wt.
+This is an example that illustrates how localization works in Wt.

 See also the [tutorial](https://www.webtoolkit.eu/wt/doc/tutorial/localization.html).